User guide to: Individuals referred to and supported through the Prevent Programme, England and Wales

 Definition: This is an acronym used for the Channel Management Information System.
 This is the database used to manage cases that are deemed suitable for the Channel programme following a referral to Prevent.

-Definition: A Channel Case Officer refers to either the police counter-terrorism officer or the Home Office-funded Channel Coordinator, employed by the local authority.
-There are 10 pilot sites across England and Wales whereby a designated local authority role (Channel Coordinator) holds Channel case management responsibility instead of a police counter-terrorism officer.
-In these sites, the police still manage any terrorism risk, yet the Channel Coordinator administers the Channel Panels, coordinates referrals and updates the case management system, ensuring that the data is accurate.
-Channel Case Officers are responsible for managing referrals and cases through the Channel process in accordance with the Channel guidance and case management principles.
+Definition: A Channel case officer refers to either the police counter-terrorism officer or the Home Office-funded Channel coordinator, employed by the local authority.
+There were 10 pilot sites across England and Wales whereby a designated local authority role (Channel coordinator) holds Channel case management responsibility instead of a police counter-terrorism officer.
+These pilot arrangements ceased in December 2023.
+In these sites, the police still manage any terrorism risk, yet the Channel coordinator administers the Channel Panels, coordinates referrals and updates the case management system, ensuring that the data is accurate.
+Channel case officers are responsible for managing referrals and cases through the Channel process in accordance with the Channel guidance and case management principles.
 See the Channel duty guidance for further information.

 Term: Channel Panel

-Definition: A Channel Panel, chaired by the Local Authority, and attended by other partners such as representatives from education and health services, will meet to discuss the referral.
-They will discuss the extent of the vulnerability, assess all the circumstances of the case, and decide whether to adopt the individual as a Channel case.
+Definition: A Channel Panel, chaired by the local authority, and attended by other partners such as representatives from education and health services, will meet to discuss the referral.
+They will discuss the extent of the terrorism susceptibility, assess all the circumstances of the case, and decide whether to adopt the individual as a Channel case and oversee the provision of support to address identified concerns.
+Channel was placed on a statutory footing under Section 36 of the Counter Terrorism and Security Act 2015 (the Act).

 Term: Prevent